gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 It worked!! 🎉

-Notice `<StaticQuery/>` wrapping the component? `<StaticQuery/>` is utilized to query data using GraphQL inside a component.
+`<StaticQuery/>` is utilized to query data using GraphQL, inside a component.
 It's usage can be clearly seen in `layout.js` above.

 ![fake-title-graphql](fake-title-graphql.png)